jarusll/the-logs/index.md

 Pushed `Abstractions`.

+Added awesome.
+Need to think about how I will organise.

+Metro stream at night by Flare, Yayy

 # 2022-06-17

 The arm instance on Oracle has been running really well.
 Infact we hosted a full fat modded Minecraft server on it and its been able to handle it like a pro.